 "In doing so, I have played professionally from the age of 14, just learning the processes of band jobs as well as competing in fiddle contests.
 However, when my Aunt Bettie passed away from breast cancer, she was playing part time with weekend bands in the area, as well as teaching 40+ students on a weekly basis.
 I stepped into her shoes doing both while still keeping up my grades in school and traveling 3 days a week over 2 hours to play in a very popular regional band until I graduated from high school.
 I knew from a very early age what my dream career was going to be, and I have been in pursuit since!"

 A Colorado native with a rich musical heritage, unprecedented passion, and dedication, Merna Lewis is a force behind the fiddle.
 Every melody born from years of trial by fire, education, and persistence.
 You don’t just listen to Merna play the fiddle; you FEEL her play the fiddle.
-Pieces of the Colorado mountain tops, the Texas plains, and the Nashville honky tonks are evident with every performance, and the brand of The Barefoot Fiddler is sawed into their fabric as well.
+Pieces of the Colorado mountain tops, the Texas plains, and the Nashville honky tonks are evident with every performance.

 Merna earned her Associate of Applied Arts Degree in Commercial Music from South Plains College, Levelland, TX in 2002.
 She moved to Nashville in 2003 and immediately ranked as one of the first call fiddle players for the lower Broadway Honky-tonks, which led to touring opportunities with Trent Willmon and Tanya Tucker and many regional artists, and as well as studio recording sessions.
 You can hear Merna playing on many independent artist CDs and EPs.
 When she’s not in the studio or on tour, you might still catch her playing in the Nashville honky-tonk bars.